ceph/ceph-ansible/README-MULTISITE.md

     system_access_key: yu17wkvAx3B8Wyn08XoF
     system_secret_key: 5YZfaSUPqxSNIkZQQA3lBZ495hnIV6k2HAz710BY
 ```

+## Setting rgw_instances for a host in the master zone

 Here is an example of a host_vars for a host (ex: rgw-000 in the examples) containing 2 rgw_instances: